-Have you noticed that the biggest percentage-gaining stocks on the average day or week tend to be cheap, low-priced stocks?
+Ever notice that the stocks with the biggest gains tend to be cheap, low-priced stocks?

-That’s because these companies are so tiny it only takes a tiny bit of excitement to wake them up and get the stock price moving.
+That’s because these companies are so small it only takes a tiny amount of excitement to wake them up.
+That gets the stock price moving.

-A lot of traders love to jump aboard these massive movers, so this post is here to help you navigate the murky waters of the lower end of the stock market.
+A lot of traders love to play these massive movers.
+So this post is here to help you navigate the murky waters at the lower end of the stock market.

-Do yourself a favor: Before you jump in, learn some strategies and make sure you know what you’re doing.
+Do yourself a favor … Before you jump in, learn some strategies.
+Make sure you know what you’re doing.
 Follow the advice you’re about to read.
-Let’s do this!

 Table of Contents